 Real problems call for real solutions.
 Check out some of the global health and medtech projects completed by previous CBID students below.

-See for yourself why U.S. News & World Report named Johns Hopkins University the #1 bioengineering graduate program in the country and call today.
+See for yourself why U.S. News & World Report ranked Johns Hopkins University #1 in the nation for biomedical engineering graduate programs and call today.

 View the complete list of projects here.